MatveiOFFICIAL/rsschool-cv/cv.md

 <h2>About Me:</h2>
 27 y.o.
 7 years worked in a mine in Belarus.
-After political events I moved for Warsaw.
+After political events I moved to Warsaw.

 <h2>Code:</h2>